 Before cleaning the G4, break the power connection to the instrument.
 Use a soft cloth to clean the exterior of the instrument.
-For cleaning the instrument front panel a soft, damp cloth may be used.

 Safety information

 Utilization.

 Before connecting power to the instrument, check that all fixation screws at the modules are tightened so that the instruments functional grounding by the housing is maintained.